pundit-community/pundit-matchers/README.md

 * `forbid_edit_and_update_actions` Tests that both the edit and update actions are not permitted by the policy.
-* `forbid_mass_assignment_of(:attribute_name)` Tests that mass assignment of the attribute, passed in as a parameter, is not permitted by the policy.
+* `forbid_mass_assignment_of(:attribute_name)` Tests that mass assignment of the attribute(s), passed in as a single symbol parameter or an array of symbols, is not permitted by the policy.
-* `forbid_mass_assignments_of([:attribute1, :attribute2])` Tests that mass assignment
-  of an array of attributes, passed in as a parameter, are not permitted by the policy.

 ## A Basic Example of a Policy Spec